by sbraunlich January 23, 2018

 Kansas Day is almost here, and I’ve got an inspiring way to celebrate!
 A new book is out which pays tribute to the Kansans who are advocating for lesbian, gay, bisexual and transgender civil rights.

-In No Place Like Home: Lessons in Activism from LGBT Kansas, author C.J.
+In No Place Like Home: Lessons in Activism from LGBT Kansas, opens a new window, author C.J.
 Janovy shares the recent compelling stories of the leaders committed to making Kansas a safer place with legal protections from bigotry.
 Everyone who supports social justice will learn powerful models for continued advocacy.

 Janovy is a veteran journalist, including ten years working for The Pitch and is now the Arts Reporter at KCUR; this is her first book.
 I asked her why she decided to focus on Kansas rather than the whole region.